Find affordable flood insurance in Flagler County.

 Flagler County flood zones can impact how much you pay for flood insurance.
 FEMA’s flood hazard map for Flagler County can help you understand which areas are most at risk for flooding.

 These areas have a 1% annual chance of flooding or a 26% chance of flooding during a 30-year mortgage.

 An A flood zone has a 100-year floodplain with no determinable base flood elevation (BFE), while AE zones have a 100-year floodplain with determinable BFEs.
 A BFE is the height to which a flood is expected to rise during a base flood.
 A base flood, also called a 100-year flood, is a flood that has a one % chance of exceeding base elevation in any given year.

 Even if your home is outside of these high-risk zones, flood coverage is still a smart idea.
 As FEMA famously notes, anywhere it can rain, it can flood.

 Only flood insurance can cover you against damage caused by floods.
 A flood insurance policy can help pay for damage to your home, belongings, and other structures up to your homeowners' policy limits.

 In addition to offering coverage for storm surge and rainfall damage, flood insurance can cover damage from groundwater seepage, broken water mains, and mudslides.

 The best way to start mitigating your flood risk is to learn about it.
-Check out the resource Flood Factor and type in your address.
-You’ll see that areas like Bunnell, Florida, have 5,243 properties at risk of a serious flood.
-You can also check out how much flood risk is projected to increase in your neighborhood over time.
+Check out the resource Risk Factor and type in your address.
+The site shows you not just your current flood risk, but how much that risk is projected to increase in your neighborhood over time.

 Make a disaster preparedness plan to follow if there is a flood.
 If a flood warning hits, you’ll know what steps to take.